 As with any permit, there are penalties if you do not have one.
-We reached out to the UK Government to find out more about the fines for non-compliance -
+The UK Government says the following about fines for non-compliance -

 - Both Kent police and the DVSA will have the power to impose a £300 fixed penalty fine for non-compliance to border readiness checks (and having a KAP)